copenhagenjs/copenhagenjs.dk/_posts/2011-10-11-third-meetup.md

 ## RSVP

 To get an indication of how many are attending, please visit the [lanyrd page](http://lanyrd.com/2011/cphjs-october/) and let us know if you're attending.
-Nothing is binding, we just need to know rougly how many that will attend.
+Nothing is binding, we just need to know roughly how many that will attend.